 Glynis Rigsby is a director, educator, intimacy choreographer, and artist based in New York City.
 As a director, she has presented at PROTOYPE, The Opera Project, Yale Center for British Art, and HERE, among others.
 Her work spans new plays, classics, opera, musicals, new music, devised work, literary adaptation, film, and art installation.

-As an Associate Professor at The New School’s College of Performing Arts, she has been engaged in scholarship and practice around intimacy work in entertainment since 2014 and has led workshops on consent culture at The New School, Fordham College at Lincoln Center, Pace University, and Brooklyn College.
-She recently presented on generative structures for professional development of emerging artists at Amherst College and has led undergraduate degree programs since 2014, taking great pride in mentoring a rising generation of multidisciplinary artists.
+As an Associate Professor at The New School’s College of Performing Arts, her scholarship and practice centered around intimacy work in entertainment; a field she has engaged since her appointment of Chair of the Acting for Film degree program at NYFA New York and South Beach in 2014.
+She has led workshops on consent culture at The New School, Fordham College at Lincoln Center, Pace University, and Brooklyn College and recently presented on generative structures for professional development of emerging artists at Amherst College.